bluesatunsw/owr-502/src/system_power_hub_elec/README.md

 Power to each of the channels can be toggled by the MCU.
 When a channel is enabled, including when the device initially powers up, a soft start slowly reduces the output impedance to reduce inrush current.
 As implied by their names, each channel is able to output 30A peak and 20A continuous.

 ## Monitoring
-The bus voltage and output current of each channel is monitored.
+The output current of each channel is monitored.

 **[TODO] Explain how this will be implemented**